Classic Motorcycle Build

 Push Rod Cover Removal

-If you've worked on an Ironhead Sportster before, you know there are plenty of specialty tools.
 Before I had the proper tool, I was using a screwdriver to hold down the push rod tube with one hand, then trying to remove the spring cover with the other hand while under tension.
-If they are not under considerable tension, the inner tube springs may be worn, which would allow oil leakage.
+They should be under considerable tension--if they aren't, the inner tube springs may be worn, which would allow oil leakage.

 If you're not super careful, the screwdriver will slip and scratch the chrome covers.